EBI-Metagenomics/mett-dataportal-client/README.md

 ---

-## Set the environment variable once per shell (till the time we don't ahve the SSL certificate procured):
+## Set the environment variable once per shell (till the time we don't have the SSL certificate procured):
    ```bash
    export METT_VERIFY_SSL=false
    ```